Filip-Pajalic/JavaSpaceGame/README.md

 - replace observer with async?
 - Replace edgechecking with infinite scroll and line collision to the ground.
 - Make my own particlesystem
+- Play particles properly, they have a lifespan, use this.
+ParticleQueue/list